-FEI respectfully requests a Decision from the BCUC as soon as practicable.
-FEI plans to initiate the detailed design and procurement for the first phases of the Project in the first quarter of 2021.
-FEI plans to begin construction of the new gas line in the second quarter of 2022 and is expecting to have all construction complete by the fourth quarter of 2022.
-Based on this timeline, the removal of the Pattullo Gas Line is expected to be complete by the third quarter of 2023.
+- As per the amended regulatory timetable established in BCUC Order G-253-20, FEI will provide - a written submission on further process for the regulatory review of the Application by 20 - 21 December 23, 2020. - 22 FEI respectfully requests a Decision from the BCUC as soon as practicable.
+FEI plans to - 23 initiate the detailed design and procurement for the first phases of the Project in the first quarter - of 2021.
+FEI plans to begin construction of the new gas line in the second quarter of 2022 and is 24 - 25 expecting to have all construction complete by the fourth guarter of 2022.
+Based on this - timeline, the removal of the Pattullo Gas Line is expected to be complete by the third quarter of 26 - 27 2023.